Tachyon-Sonics/Modula2Java17/README.md

     - This is the only way to interface Modula-2 code with Java.
 Inlining Java code is not supported
 - There is no support for incremental compilation.
 You specify a .mod file that is the main MODULE, and all required dependencies will be detected and compiled
     - Although it is possible to compile an `IMPLEMENTATION MODULE`, mind that
-        - It will be recompiled _again_ if you compile a `MODULE` or `IMPLEMENTATION MODULE` that uses it;
+        - It will be recompiled *again* if you compile a `MODULE` or `IMPLEMENTATION MODULE` that uses it;
-        - This may result in _different_ Java code.
+        - This may result in *different* Java code.
 Indeed in some cases a global analysis is used to generate proper Java code.
 - Conversion of arbitrary types to `WORD` or `BYTE` is not supported.
 - Minimal support for type-casting is provided using the `VAL(<type>, <value>)` function only.
      - Conversion of arbitrary values to `ARRAY OF BYTE` arguments is provided but with extremely limited support (only basic types - no record or arrays).
 However, it strictly follows a 16-bit, big-endian data model.
 - There is no graphical user interface.
-More generally, this tool is _not_ suited for the developement of new Modula-2 projects (due to all the previous points).
+More generally, this tool is *not* suited for the developement of new Modula-2 projects (due to all the previous points).
 The purpose is to convert legacy Modula-2 code to Java once, and then to basically forget the original Modula-2 code and to continue working exclusively with the generated Java code.
 - The compiler assumes that module names are PascalCase, and will use the camelCase version for the corresponding instances in the Java code.
     - This can result in name clashes (and hence Java code that does not compile) if the camelCase version corresponds to another identifier.
 For example if you have a module `Clock` and a variable `clock`, because `clock` will be used in the Java code for the instance of the Class.
     - If the Modula-2 code use camelCase module names... well rename then to PascalCase until I handle this case.
 Yeah, that sucks, but remind I only did this project to resurect two old games I wrote in Modula-2...
 - `ARRAY [xx .. yy]`, where `xx` and `yy` are members of an enumeration is supported.
 However `ARRAY <EnumType>` and more generally `ARRAY <RangeType>` are not. `ARRAY [xx .. yy]` where `xx` and `yy` are integer constants works.
 - I think `BITSET` is broken.
 But `SET OF [0 ..
 15]` should work.
-- Support for compile-time constants that involes arithmetic oprations (for instance in array bounds) is very limited.
+- Support for compile-time constants that involve arithmetic oprations (for instance in array bounds) is very limited.
 - RECORD with CASE support is very limited (and probably buggy).
 No C-like union is created, instead separate fields are generated for each case.
 - No support for corroutines
 - No support for exceptions
 - The compiler generates Java source files but does not compile and / or execute them.
 You must do it manually using `javac` and `java` or using any Java IDE.
 More generally this project is not really suited for people that do not know about Java.
 - Many other limitations I forgot, or even Modula-2 constructs that I was never aware of (I vaguely heard of nested modules for example - not sure if it's part of the standard, but definitely not supported)...
+- Here it is assumed that this project ("Modula2Java17") and dependencies ("Modula2-Runtime", "Modula2-Library") are loaded in a Java IDE such as Eclipse, and that the compiler is executed directly from the IDE.
+There is no executable .jar binary yet.

 ## Command-line options